UmutErgunes/EthicalHacking/README.md

  2. Scanning
      * We will scan our target
      * We are going to look for 3 things: Ports, Network & Vulnerability.
+ 3. Gaining Access
+     * Choose your Tool and Exploit
+     * Increase your privilege to Administrator